-People think it’s normal for teens to grow apart and disconnect.
+People think it’s normal for teens to grow away from family and disconnect.
 While it IS normal for teens to start learning how to be more independent, they can still remain close and connected and have a great relationship with their parents.

 Cook together – Everyone needs to eat and some teens enjoy creating things in the kitchen.
 Even if they don’t enjoy creating things, putting together a snack or meal can be a good time of bonding.
 Find a new recipe or cook an old favorite from their childhood together.